 The value in use calculation is based on the latest 12 month forecast for each business unit and these cash flows have been used as the basis for the full five year forecast applying growth rates which management believe are prudent in the prevailing economic conditions and are reflective of historic performance and future contracted revenue.
 Much of the revenue is regarded as recurring and unlikely to be adversely affected by technological change.
-Where applicable, management have assumed a forecast growth rate of 2% (2011: 2%).
-The pub2web revenue stream represents what is considered to be "cutting edge" technology and expected, as a result of historic evidence and contracted revenue, to achieve a higher level of growth and this has been reflected accordingly with growth rates ranging between 50% and 20% over the next five years (2011: 20%).
-Full service representation is a new revenue stream in 2012 for the Marketing Communications Division based on the content sales model.
-This has been forecast to grow at 20% in the following 2 years before levelling off to a long term rate of 2% from 2015 onwards.
+Where applicable, management have assumed a forecast growth rate of 2% (2012: 2%).
+The pub2web revenue stream represents what is considered to be 'cutting edge' technology and expected, as a result of historic evidence and contracted revenue, to achieve a higher level of growth and this has been reflected accordingly with growth rates of 10% over the next five years (2012: 50-20%).
+Full Service Representation is a relatively new revenue stream for PCG based on the content sales model.
+This has been forecast to grow at 5% - 1% over the next five years.

 Although management have determined the value in use calculations based on the next five year forecast management recognise that a period in excess of five years is relevant in determining the value in use and consider that an average growth percentage of 2% would be applicable after year five.
 Management consider that extrapolating using this growth percentage would increase the value in use and therefore no impairment would result.
-Cash generated by the Online Services Division over the review period is projected to be £12.5m, therefore £9.8m in excess of the carrying value of its allocated Goodwill.
-Similarly, cash generated by the Marketing Communications Division is projected to be £2.1m, therefore £1m in excess of its allocated Goodwill.
-If the assumptions were changed to a flat 2% growth rate across all revenue streams over the 5 year period, the discount rate would have to increase to 62% for Online and 50% for PCG before any impairment was necessary.
+Cash generated by Online over the review period is projected to be $\pounds$ 4.2m, therefore $\pounds$ 1.6m in excess of the carrying value of its allocated Goodwill with no other associated material assets held which will generate the future cash flows.
+Similarly, cash generated by PCG is projected to be $\pounds$ 2.4m, therefore $\pounds$ 1.2m in excess of its allocated Goodwill.
+If the assumptions were changed to a flat 2% growth rate across all revenue streams over the 5 year period, the discount rate would have to increase to 26% for Online and 63% for PCG before any impairment was necessary.

 Management assumptions include stable profit margins based on past experience in this market which the management see as the best available information for the market.
-Management consider a discount factor of 17% will reflect the Group's cost of capital during the review period (2011: 17%) and that this is applicable to both cash-generating units.
+Management consider a discount factor of 17% will reflect the Group's cost of capital during the review period (2012: 17%) and that this is applicable to both cash-generating units.
 Sensitivity analysis was performed using a worst case scenario of 1% growth across all divisions and all revenue streams in the five year forecasts.
-This yielded cash generation in excess of Goodwill amounting to £1.1m in the Marketing Communications Division and £2.7m in the Online Services Division.
+This yielded cash generation in excess of Goodwill amounting to £1.1m in PCG and £2.7m in Online.
 Management are satisfied Goodwill has not been impaired.